EdinCitaku/TerminalMuseum/README.md

 ```

 ## Usage
 The command to display images varies between terminal emulators, and many can not display images at all.
-I personally recommend using Kitty with TerminalMuseum, as images are displayed in native resolution and loaded very quickly.
+I personally recommend using [kitty](https://sw.kovidgoyal.net/kitty/) with TerminalMuseum, as images are displayed in native resolution and loaded very quickly.

-#### Kitty
+#### kitty

-If you use Kitty, you don't need to install any additional tools.
+If you use kitty, you don't need to install any additional tools.
 Just add these lines to your `.bashrc`:

 ```bash
 terminalmuseum --command "kitty +kitten icat" --print_title